brevzin/brevzin.github.io/_posts/2020-02-01-constexpr-array-size.md

 ```

 This works for both C arrays (the first overload) and `std::array`{:.language-cpp} (the second).
-A similar approach was proposed in [P1419](https://wg21.link/p1419),
+A similar approach was proposed in [P1419](https://wg21.link/p1419), the only
+difference was that the proposal spelled this approach
-just spelled `std::static_extent_v<std::remove_cvref_t<R>>`{:.language-cpp} instead
+`static_extent_v<std::remove_cvref_t<R>>`{:.language-cpp} instead
 of `type_size(type<std::remove_cvref_t<R>>)`{:.language-cpp}.

+But this can only work for a range whose size is encoded into its type.
+It can't
-But this can't work for any range whose size could still be a constant expression
+work for a range whose size is a constant expression - which is at least
-but whose size is not encoded into the type.
-Such as, for instance:
+conceptually what we want.
+One such range?
+Why `span`, of course:

 ```cpp
 constexpr int arr[] = {1, 2, 3, 4, 5};